 Git is designed to make simultaneous pushes to multiple remote masters.
 You could backup to several sources at once.
-Here’s a simple case of using LaTeX with Dropbox as backup to Github.
+Here’s a simple case of using LaTeX with Dropbox as backup to Github/Gitlab.
 (The same process can be used with OneDrive or Google Drive as well when you have their syncing clients installed.)

 git LaTeX repo ↔ Dropbox